 Is Rust an Object-Oriented Programming Language?

-Object-Oriented Programming is a way of modeling programs that originated with Simula in the 1960s and became popular with C++ in the 1990s.
-There are many competing definitions for what counts as OOP, and under some definitions, Rust is object-oriented; under other definitions, it is not.
-In this chapter, we’ll explore some characteristics that are commonly considered to be object-oriented and how those characteristics translate to idiomatic Rust.
-We’ll then show you how to implement an object-oriented design pattern in Rust and discuss the tradeoffs of doing so versus implementing a solution using some of Rust’s strengths instead.
+Object-oriented programming (OOP) is a way of modeling programs.
+Objects came from Simula in the 1960s.
+Those objects influenced Alan Kay’s programming architecture where objects pass messages to each other.
+He coined the term object-oriented programming in 1967 to describe this architecture.
+Many competing definitions describe what OOP is; some definitions would classify Rust as object oriented but other definitions would not.
+In this chapter, we’ll explore certain characteristics that are commonly considered object oriented and how those characteristics translate to idiomatic Rust.
+We’ll then show you how to implement an object-oriented design pattern in Rust and discuss the trade-offs of doing so versus implementing a solution using some of Rust’s strengths instead.